-In the first episode, we’re introduced to a number of important players, each of whom played a part in widening the scope and exposing the affair.
+Throughout the season, we’re introduced to a number of important players, each of whom played a part in widening the scope and exposing the affair.
 Here’s what the show gets right — and wrong — about how everything unfolded.

 The episode opens with a dramatic ambush by Linda Tripp and the FBI, who bring Monica Lewinsky in for questioning regarding her relationship with Clinton.
 The approach happened mostly as depicted: Lewinsky was waiting for Tripp at the Pentagon City Mall food court for a lunch date when Tripp showed up with FBI agents who told Lewinsky to come with them.
 Tripp assured her that the same thing had happened to her, but Lewinsky caught on.